fbedussi/blog/_posts/2024-02-26-How to build a modern SPA client side almost frameworkless - Part 1.md

 ![](https://fbedussi.github.io/blog/assets/images/spa-fl-first-version.png)

 So, this is the end of the part one, I hope you've enjoyed it, if you have any questions, please, feel free to ask them in the comments.

+You can find all the code of this part in [this repo](https://github.com/fbedussi/frameworkless-spa-tutorial/tree/part1).

 Thanks for reading and see you in [part 2](https://fbedussi.github.io/blog/recipes/How-to-build-a-modern-SPA-client-side-almost-frameworkless-Part-2), where we will see how to delete, edit and save notes.